 The Jewish leaders were looking for ways to trap Jesus in the act of breaking one of their countless laws and did not have to wait long as another opportunity presented itself when Jesus came to their synagogue.
 Within the confines of the synagogue, the Pharisees had the home-court advantage and would have been able to prevent a riot, should they have arrested Jesus.
-They could have even orchestrated the meeting between Jesus and the man with the shrivelled hand as they knew Jesus couldn’t help but take pity on the poor man and heal him on Sabbath.
+They could have even orchestrated the meeting between Jesus and the man with the shriveled hand as they knew Jesus couldn’t help but take pity on the poor man and heal him on Sabbath.
 Just like the Pharisees were willing to take advantage of Jesus’s compassion, similarly, we also take advantage of the Grace of God and use it to achieve our heart’s desires, taking His will for granted.
 Jesus knew their hearts and their plot to trap Him and asked

 “Which is lawful on the Sabbath: to do good or to do evil, to save life or to kill?”
-But they remained silent.

 Mark 3:4